iCHAIT/awesome-macOS/README.md

 - [1Password](https://itunes.apple.com/in/app/1password-password-manager/id443987910?mt=12) - Password Manager and Secure Wallet.
 - [AnyBar](https://github.com/tonsky/AnyBar) - A menubar status indicator.
 - [Caffeine](https://itunes.apple.com/in/app/caffeine/id411246225?mt=12) - Prevents OS X from automatically going to sleep.
-- [Finicky](https://johnste.github.io/finicky/) - An app that allows you to set up rules that decide which browser is opened for every link.
+- [Finicky](https://johnste.github.io/finicky/) - App that allows you to set rules that decide which browser is opened for every link.
 - [Helium](http://heliumfloats.com/) - A floating browser window that allows you to watch media while you work.
 - [Mackup](https://github.com/lra/mackup) - Keep your application settings in sync.
 - [Monordraw](http://monodraw.helftone.com/) - A powerful ASCII art editor.